Ayymoss/Credify/README.md

 ## User Commands
 !credits (!cr) - Returns your credits.

-!topcredits (!topcr) - List top players by credits.
+!topcredits (!tcr) - List top players by credits.

 !gamble \<0-10> \<amount> (!gmb) - Gambles your credits, 1 in 10 chance, return is double your money.